nezamio/firebase-chat-ready-api/README.md

 2. `action` callback after receiving all messages

-     > Note : the massages come one after one not in list
+     > Note : the massages come in list
+		 >
 		 > Fires only once
 ---
 #### Listen for new messages coming